Scientific Name

 Description

-You should plant your Ariocarpus in soil specifically formulated for cacti.
-You can buy cactus mix at your local nursery.
-Do not use generic soil mixes, because they will not provide enough aeration and drainage.
-Additionally, using a container without a hole, whether it is a pot or a terrarium, is a bad idea for the same reason.
+Plant your Ariocarpus in soil specially formulated for cacti.
+You can buy a cactus mix at your local nursery.
+Do not use generic soil mixes, as they will not provide sufficient aeration and drainage.
+Additionally, using a container without a hole, whether a pot or a terrarium, is a bad idea for the same reason.

-Ariocarpus need a lot of sun.
-However, in hot, dry areas, they can be damaged by excessive sunlight, so you should either use a shadecloth to limit their sun or move them out of the sun during the hottest hours of the day.
+Ariocarpus plants need a lot of sunlight.
+However, in hot, dry areas, they can be damaged by excessive sunlight.
+To protect them, use a shade cloth to limit their exposure to the sun or move them out during the hottest hours of the day.
 In more temperate areas, direct sunlight is fine.

 These cacti prefer to be kept at room temperature or slightly lower and in low humidity.

-Water your Ariocarpus when it is dry, but then wait until the soil dries out completely to water it again.
-The amount of time this takes will vary depending on your climate and the size of your pot if you use one… – See more at: How to Grow and Care for Ariocarpus
+Water your Ariocarpus only when the soil has completely dried out.
+The amount of time this takes will vary depending on your climate and the size of your pot, if you use one.

 Links